Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Then how do we format time values beyond twenty-four hours for applications, like formatting total hours worked by an employee for a week: 40:30:15 or an IT Firm employee's total internet browsing time for the month: 115:47:12, extracted from Server Logs.
+So, how do we format time values that exceed twenty-four hours?
+This requirement often arises in practical applications, such as calculating an employee’s total hours worked in a week (40:30:15), or an IT firm employee’s total internet browsing time for a month (115:47:12) extracted from server logs.

 Public Function FormatTime(ByVal StartDateTime As Variant, Optional ByVal EndDateTime As Variant = CDate(0)) As String